 From Kubrick to Polanski: A list of the Coen Brothers’ 30 favourite films

 Their work, ranging from the likes of Miller’s Crossing, Fargo, The Big Lebowski, No Country for Old Men, True Grit and, most recently, The Ballad of Buster Scruggs, has displayed the creative duo’s ability to play between the lines of different cinematic themes and genres with seamless fluidity and enviable authenticity.
+It makes their own preferred watch list of films an essential curriculum for any budding filmmaker.
+Luckily, we have just that as we gather up the Coen Brothers’ 30 favourite films.

-Joel, more bluntly, is very happy to move away from the never-ending discussion about how the pair work as a creative entity: “I’d be perfectly happy never to have to answer anything again about how I work with Ethan, or whether we have arguments, or… you know what I mean?
+Joel, more bluntly, is pleased to move away from the never-ending discussion about how the pair work as a creative entity: “I’d be perfectly happy never to have to answer anything again about how I work with Ethan, or whether we have arguments, or… you know what I mean?
 I’ve been answering those questions for 20 years.
 I suppose it’s interesting to people.”
-It’s hard to not see why the intrigue of two brothers working in tandem in a role usually occupied by a single person and perhaps that their discouragement may garner more as their career continues to evolve.
+It’s hard not to see why the intrigue of two brothers working in tandem in a role usually occupied by a single person and perhaps that their discouragement may garner more as their career continues to evolve.

 While the tiresome discussions about how Joel and Ethan work together will certainly drag on, the brothers have been more than happy to talk cinema and, more specifically, the types of film that have had a lasting impression on their own vision.
 Having been raised in a suburb of Minneapolis, a young Joel saved money that he made by mowing lawns to buy his first Super 8 camera, from there the Coen Brothers began to remake films around their home.